• Skip to primary navigation

 Feeding a crowd?
 A pan of apple crumb bars is a perfect solution, and no forks required!🍎

-Those are the times that you’ll want to give these amazing apple bars a try.
-The flavor is just what you would expect from apple pie but instead of a flaky pie crust, you get a buttery shortbread crust.
+The flavor is just what you would expect from apple crumb pie or apple hand pies, but instead of a flaky pie crust, you get a buttery shortbread crust.

 Two apple bars stacked with walnuts in the background.